there 3 phases with different associations in Heritage Place?

 good budgeting and financial asset management.
 Our dues increased

-slightly in 2007 to cover the rising costs of vendor services
+slightly in 2007 and 2020 to cover the rising costs of vendor services

-and utilities, maintenance of the new park, and the loss of revenue resulting
+and utilities, park maintenance, security, and the loss of revenue resulting

 from non-payment/delinquent homeowner accounts.